‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

-Maine Aquaculture Innovation Center, in collaboration with The World Wildlife Fund, is on a mission to get educational resources about seaweed aquaculture into Maine’s 5th grade classrooms.
-During the summer and fall of 2023 we will distribute With a Little Kelp from Our Friends– a book on the secret life of seaweed written by Mathew Bate and illustrated by Liz Rowland– to educators.
-The book will be accompanied by teacher resources to increase literacy around seaweed aquaculture.
+Maine Aquaculture Innovation Center, in collaboration with The World Wildlife Fund, is on a mission to get educational resources about seaweed aquaculture into Maine’s elementary classrooms.
+During the summer and fall of 2023 we distributed 1000 copies of With a Little Kelp from Our Friends– a book on the secret life of seaweed written by Mathew Bate and illustrated by Liz Rowland– to educators across the state.
+The book is accompanied by teacher resources designed to increase literacy around seaweed aquaculture, which can be found on this webpage.

 Some of the book’s important themes include: